8gradplus/msb_lecture/slides/database_architectures/slides.md

 **Developer Productivity**

 - Document DB: Easy to map application objects (e.g., JSON) directly into the database.
-- RDBMS: Often requires additional layers to translate objects into relational tables.
+- RDB: Often requires additional layers to translate objects into relational tables.

 Use Case: Rapid development environments like agile projects or startups.